vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 full build and all 17 CTest targets pass without compiler warnings.
 All 9,216 SF2/DLS outputs in the 4,608-configuration comparison remain byte-identical.

+### Consolidate flat portamento lowering state

+Make glide time optional in `PortamentoPerformanceEvent`: absent time retains the current setting while a previous key can still trigger a transition.
+Remove the separate control event and its duplicate renderer branch.
+Remove the seven-bit time event, which had only a synthetic test producer.
+That test now uses the physical settings event emitted by formats and verifies both timing and the full 14-bit result.
+Format interpreters continue to emit structured transition intent and physical settings.

+The full build and all 17 CTest targets pass without compiler warnings.
+An independent comparison of 2,592 MIDI exports covers current/restored timing, linked notes, rendering hints and policies, physical timing modes, zero/short/ long durations, transposition, existing bends, and tempo changes.
+All bytes and diagnostic counts match the previous implementation.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,